memiks/simple-bash-cms/README.md

 #### Why the hell I've created yet another CMS ... in BASH?

 Well, this CMS is quite different.
 It allows you to edit your website locally, on your computer, without the need of internet connection and using your favorite editor (Vim, Emacs, ...) to edit the content.
 Then, some sort of magic is used to generate your entire website which consists of static HTML pages only, which are ready to be deployed to webserver.
+Without the need to manually connect to FTP and copy files by hand.

 ## How to use it